Brother Bear: Music

 Following the success of the Tarzan soundtrack, Phil Collins was offered the opportunity to compose songs for Brother Bear, as well as let him "co-write the score".
 However, Collins explained, "Slowly, the bad news started to trickle down that I wouldn't be singing it all.
 It was a bit of a disappointment, because I [usually] write songs that I sing myself."
-While Collins composed six songs for the film, he shared vocal performance duties with Tina Turner, who sang the opening song; the Blind Boys Of Alabama and the Bulgarian Women's Choir, who performed the song, "Transformation".
+While Collins composed six songs for the film, he shared vocal performance duties with Tina Turner, who sang the opening song; the Blind Boys of Alabama; and the Bulgarian Women's Choir, who performed the song, "Transformation".
 Collins's lyrics for the song were first translated into Iñupiaq.
 The performance was then arranged by score co-composers Collins and Mark Mancina, and vocal arranger Eddie Jobson.

 Release

-Brother Bear was originally slated for a spring 2004 release, while Home on the Range was scheduled for a 2003 release.
-However, Disney announced that Brother Bear would be released in fall 2003, while Home on the Range was pushed back for a spring 2004 release.
+Brother Bear was originally slated for a spring 2004 release, while Home on the Range was scheduled for an autumn 2003 release.
+However, Disney announced that Brother Bear would be released in fall 2003 while Home on the Range was pushed back for a spring 2004 release.
 Contrary to speculation, news writer Jim Hill stated the release date switch was not because Home on the Range was suffering from story rewrites, but to promote Brother Bear on the Platinum Edition release of The Lion King.
 On July 15, 2003, Disney announced that the release date would be moved up by one weekend from its previously scheduled slot of November 7, 2003.
 However, instead of opening on Halloween, the film would be released on Saturday, November 1, 2003.

-On October 20, 2003, Brother Bear premiered at the New Amsterdam Theatre where fellow attendees included New York Governor George Pataki and cast members Michael Clarke Duncan and Estelle Harris.
-Following the showing of the film, Collins performed "No Way Out" before introducing Tina Turner to the stage where she performed the opening song, "Great Spirits".
+On October 20, 2003, Brother Bear premiered at the New Amsterdam Theatre, where fellow attendees included New York Governor George Pataki and cast members Michael Clarke Duncan and Estelle Harris.
+Following the screening of the film, Collins performed the song "No Way Out" before introducing Tina Turner to the stage where she performed the opening song, "Great Spirits".